brooklynrail/brooklynrail-platform/content/events/2020/06/amber-musser-and-paul-kaplan-with-amanda-gluibizzi.md

 ---
-title: Amber Musser and Paul Kaplan with Amanda Gluibizzi
+title: Amber Jamilla Musser and Paul Kaplan with Amanda Gluibizzi
 summary: Amber Musser and art historian Paul Kaplan will discuss the image of black Africans in European art history in a contemporary context with Amanda Gluibizzi of the Brooklyn Rail.
 We will conclude with a reading from poet